An asphalt parking lot.

-Origin of asphaltMedieval Latin asphaltus from Classical Greek asphaltos, probably from a-, not + sphallein, to cause to fall, injure (< IE base *(s)p(h)el-, to split off > spill): ? so named because of use as protective substance for walls
+Origin of asphaltMedieval Latin asphaltus from Classical Greek asphaltos, probably from a-, not + sphallein, to cause to fall, injure ( from Indo-European base an unverified form (s)p(h)el-, to split off from source spill): uncertain or unknown; perhaps so named because of use as protective substance for walls

 - A mixture of bitumen with crushed stone gravel or sand, used for paving or roofing.

 transitive verbas·phalt·ed, as·phalt·ing, as·phalts

 Origin of asphaltMiddle English aspalt from Medieval Latin asphaltus from Greek asphaltos

 (third-person singular simple present asphalts, present participle asphalting, simple past and past participle asphalted)

 - To pave with asphalt.

 From Late Latin asphaltum, from Ancient Greek ἄσφαλτος (ásphaltos, “asphalt, bitumen”).